wright-benjamin-1701/flask-example/README.md

 - Invoking static resources

+- Deploying in a Docker container server

 For more basic knowledge of Flask, you can refer to [a tutorial on Tutorialspoint](https://www.tutorialspoint.com/flask/).

+Further, we want to provide an example for how to deploy this website into production on the public web by offering a sample container.

 ## How to Run

-- Step 1: Make sure you have Python
+- Step 1: Make sure you have Docker installed

-- Step 2: Install the requirements: `pip install -r requirements.txt`

-- Step 3: Go to this app's directory and run `python app.py`
+- Step 2: Build and run the Docker container your favorite way, via VSCode (all necessary configuration files are included) or with  terminal commands.
+When you run the container, don't forget to publish port 8080 and run the server.
+This can be done like so, in the repository root, run:

+docker build . -t flask-example docker run -p 8080:8080 flask-example python server.py

+- Step 3: Visit the site at the port you published in your browser.

 ## Details about This Toy App